AdaCore/spark2014/lrm/source/packages.rst

 Language Definition
 ^^^^^^^^^^^^^^^^^^^

 A subprogram declared in the visible part of a package may have a Refined Precondition aspect applied to its body or body stub.
 The Refined Precondition may be used to restate a precondition given on the declaration of a subprogram in terms of the full view of a private type or the ``constituents`` of a refined ``state_name``.

-The Refined Precondition aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is "Refined_Pre" and the ``aspect_definition`` must be a Boolean ``expression``.
+The Refined Precondition aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is "Refined_Pre" and the ``aspect_definition`` shall be a Boolean ``expression``.

-.. todo:: Complete language definition for Refined_Pre aspect.
-          To be completed in the Milestone 3 version of this document.

 .. centered:: **Legality Rules**

 #.
-A Refined Precondition may only appear on the body or body stub
+A Refined_Pre aspect may only appear on a body_stub (if one is
-   of a subprogram P in a package whose ``visible_part`` contains the declaration of P.
+   present) or the body (if no stub is present) of a subprogram which is declared in the visible part of a package.

    .. ifconfig:: Display_Trace_Units

       :Trace Unit: TBD